Mizeress/Mizeress/README.md

 # Hello, my name is Samuel Mallia!

 I am a student at Wright State University studying for a BACS in Computer Science.
+I enjoy camping, hiking, making music, playing games, and reading.
 Lately I have been volunteering at the [Champaign Aviation Museum](https://www.champaignaviationmuseum.org/)  to help out with some of their programming needs!

 # My Skills:
 [![My Skills](https://skillicons.dev/icons?i=java,cs,js,opencv,postman,py,spring,css,html,linux&perline=5)](https://skillicons.dev)